sinamics/ztnet/README.md

 [![Release](https://img.shields.io/github/v/release/sinamics/next_ztnet.svg)](https://github.com/sinamics/next_ztnet/releases/latest)
 [![Docker Pulls](https://img.shields.io/docker/pulls/sinamics/next_ztnet.svg)](https://hub.docker.com/r/sinamics/next_ztnet/)

-# Next Ztnet
+# ZTNET

-Next Ztnet is a robust and versatile ZeroTier controller application designed to ease the management of ZeroTier networks.
+ZTNET is a robust and versatile ZeroTier controller application designed to ease the management of ZeroTier networks.
 Crafted with state-of-the-art technologies like T3-Stack with Next.js, Prisma, tRPC, TypeScript, Tailwind CSS, and DaisyUI, it streamlines the process of creating, updating, and overseeing your ZeroTier networks.

-With a rich palette of features, and an intuitive user interface, Next Ztnet embodies a paradigm shift in network management experience.
+With a rich palette of features, and an intuitive user interface, ZTNET embodies a paradigm shift in network management experience.
 It elegantly handles the complexity, letting you focus on what you do best.

 ## Table of Contents